-Sauteed Maitake mushrooms is a quick and easy addition that takes your burgers to another level.
-The combination of soy sauce and Worcestershire sauce blends well with the earthy flavor of the Maitake Mushroom.
+Sauteed Maitake mushrooms is a quick and easy addition that takes your burgers to whole other level.
+The combination of soy sauce and Worcestershire sauce blend well with the earthy flavors of the Maitake Mushroom.
 If you’d like, you can substitute ground turkey or ground pork for the beef, just make sure you cook the burgers all the way through.
 (Serves 4)

 1 1/4 pound ground beef

 freshly ground pepper

 1 teaspoon of soy sauce

 1 teaspoon of Worcestershire sauce

 4 slices cheese of your choice

 1. In a large bowl, mix together the ground beef, salt and pepper.
 Divide the ground beef mixture into 4 equal parts and shape them into patties, about 1-inch thick.